Raspberry Pi Usage Instructions

 dtoverlay=fly-tft-v2,speed=80000000,r270

-- The Raspberry Pi zero2 and zero2w need to modify the default display device, you can execute the following code directly to modify, otherwise it cannot be displayed
+- Raspberry Pi Zero 2 and Zero 2W need to modify the default display device.
+Execute the code below directly to modify, otherwise the screen will not display.

-- Please note that after execution, you need to restart to use
+- Please note that after execution, a restart is required to take effect.

 sudo sed -i 's/\/dev\/fb0/\/dev\/fb1/g' /etc/X11/xorg.conf.d/99-fbdev.conf